Find Affordable College Courses

 Duke undergraduate students pay an average of $60,244 in tuition and fees each year.

-Duke not only placed well in our value ranking, but it is also #1 on our Best Philosophy & Religious Studies Schools in the Southeast Region list.
+Duke also took the #1 spot in our Best Philosophy & Religious Studies Schools in the Southeast Region rankings.

-Read full report on Philosophy & Religious Studies at Duke University
+Full Philosophy & Religious Studies at Duke University Report

-University of North Carolina at Chapel Hill did quite well in this year’s ranking of the best value schools for philosophy and religious studies students.
-It came in at #6 on the list.
-UNC Chapel Hill is a very large public school located in the city of Chapel Hill.
+University of North Carolina at Chapel Hill landed the #6 spot in the 2023 rankings for the best value philosophy and religious studies programs.
+UNC Chapel Hill is a fairly large public school located in the city of Chapel Hill.

 The average tuition and fees for an out-of-state undergraduate student at UNC Chapel Hill are $36,891 a year.
 While working on their degree, philosophy and religious studies majors at UNC Chapel Hill accumulate an average of around $19,100 in student debt.